INTERESTED IN JOINING THE INDEPENDENT ONLINE BOOKSELLERS ASSOCIATION?

 We recognize that entry-level booksellers may need a little help to take the next steps toward professional status.
 If the Membership Committee feels you are not ready for membership but could be with some guidance, we may offer you the opportunity to participate in our Mentorship Program.
 This offers newer sellers a chance to work with an experienced member of IOBA toward the goal of successful re-application.

-The Independent Online Booksellers Association membership year begins January 1st, and dues are prorated quarterly according to the date of admission (January-March $85, April-June $70, July -September $50, October – December $30.
-Lapsed members who wish to rejoin pay the full amount.
+Annual dues for 2024 are $100.
+The Independent Online Booksellers Association membership year begins January 1st, and first year dues are prorated quarterly according to the date of admission (January-March $100, April-June $80, July -September $60, October – December $35.
 Annual dues are billed and should be paid during the month of December, prior to the start of the new membership year.

 May use “IOBA Professional Member” name and logo